statamic/docs/content/collections/extending-docs/keyboard-shortcuts.md

 ```

 Creates a global keyboard shortcut binding.
-Works the same as `bind`, except that the shortcut will work inside text fields.
+Works the same as `bind`, except the shortcut will work inside text fields.

 ## Key sequences